 Both sections will be assessed with weekly cadaveric practicums, a mid-term exam, and a final exam.
 All educational material, instrumentation, and access to electronic devices in the laboratory are provided and included in the course tuition.

-PHSL050-01 (5 credits) is a rigorous, 6 week comprehensive course that provides the student with a high level of understanding of the physiological basis of medicine.
-This is used as a make-up course for medical students, but is also open to rising undergraduate juniors, and post-bacc applicants.
+PHSL050-01 (5 credits) is a rigorous, 6-week comprehensive course that provides students with a high level of understanding of the physiological basis of medicine.
+This is used as a remediation course for medical students, but is also open to rising undergraduate juniors and seniors as well as post-bacc applicants.
 The essential concepts of physiology and mechanisms of body function are presented at various levels of organization, ranging from cellular and molecular to tissue and organ system levels.
 Emphasis is placed on understanding the integrated regulation of various body processes among the major systems using clinical cases.

-Jennifer Rogers Whitney, Ph.
-D. is director of the summer Medical Physiology course for GSMI, and teaches the renal, acid-base and fluid physiology sections.
+Jennifer Whitney, PhD is director of the summer Human Physiology course for GSMI, and teaches the renal, acid-base and fluid physiology sections.
 She also directs the graduate Physiology courses, as well as graduate Advanced Physiology & Pathophysiolgy courses.
 In addition to the summer teaching, she teaches graduate renal, acid-base and fluid physiology and pathophysiology, as well as medical gross anatomy lab.

 Prerequisites: One year of general or inorganic chemistry, one year of organic chemistry, one year of physics, and one year of biology.

 The following workshops are available to all GSMI students at no additional charge.
 Workshop attendees must be registered in at least 1 GSMI course in order to be eligible to attend.